stackrox/stackrox/README.md

-# Apollo
+# StackRox Mitigate

-Apollo is a new StackRox initiative to provide security in the deployment phase of the container lifecycle.
+Mitigate is a new StackRox initiative to provide security in the deployment phase of the container lifecycle.

 ## Build Tooling